asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 #### Monitor Local Build Times

-Monitor the local build time to know when development environment changes have a negatively effect on it.
+Monitor the local build time to know when development environment changes have a negative effect on it.
 If you have a separate IT or security department, make sure that your organizations are aligned.
 Slowing the development effort of multiple teams for the sake of security is often a false optimization.
 There is usually a way to work safely and securely without sacrificing the performance of the developer's environment.

 ### Reduce Cross-Team Dependencies